-Curbside yard waste collection is provided by Johns Disposal on the last Friday of the month, March through November.
-Note the collection date may be delayed due to a holiday (see the Johns Disposal Collections Calendar).
-Set yard waste items at the curb for pickup by 6 a.m.:
+- Curbside yard waste collection is provided by Johns Disposal on the second and fourth Fridays of the month, March through November.
+The collection date may be delayed due to a holiday (see the collections calendar).

-- Brush must be less than 6″ in diameter and 4′ in lengths, bundled together and weighing no more than 50 lbs.
+- Brush must be less than 6 inches in diameter and 4 feet in lengths, bundled together, and weighing no more than 50 lbs.

-- Stack bundles no more than 4′ high and 10′ long; limit of one pile this size per pickup.
+- Stack bundles no more than 4 feet high and 10 feet long; limit of one pile this size per pickup.

-- Except for campfires and permitted bonfires, open burning shall only be conducted between 9:00 a.m. and the earlier of the following: Sunset or 7:00 p.m.
-All recreational fires shall be out by 12:00 a.m.
+- Open burning shall only be conducted between 9:00 a.m. and the earlier of the following: Sunset or 7:00 p.m.
+(All recreational fires shall be out by 12:00 a.m.)

 - Open burning shall only be conducted at a location at least 25 feet from any structure and ten feet from any property line.

-- Open burning shall be constantly attended and supervised by a competent person until the fire is extinguished and is cold.
-The person shall have readily available for use such fire extinguishing equipment as may be necessary for the total control of the fire.
+- Open burning shall be constantly attended and supervised by a competent person until the fire is extinguished and cold.
+The person shall have readily available fire extinguishing equipment, as may be necessary for the total control of the fire.

 - Fires shall not be ignited with flammable or combustible liquids, such as gasoline, kerosene, fuel oil, diesel fuel, etc.

-- All allowed open burning shall be conducted in a safe nuisance free manner, when wind and weather conditions are such as to minimize adverse effects and not create a health hazard or a visibility hazard on roadways, railroads or airfields.
+- All allowed open burning shall be conducted in a safe and nuisance-free manner, when wind and weather conditions are such as to minimize adverse effects and not create a health hazard or a visibility hazard on roadways, railroads, or airfields.

 - Open burning shall be conducted in conformance with all local and state fire protection regulations.

-- Except for barbecue, gas and charcoal grills, no open burning shall be undertaken during periods when either the fire chief or the state department of natural resources has issued a burning ban applicable
+- Except for barbecue, gas, and charcoal grills, no open burning shall be undertaken during periods when either the fire chief or the state department of natural resources has issued a burning ban applicable to the area.

 - No open burning may be conducted on days when the department of natural resources has declared an ozone action day applicable to the County of Racine.